Living Life In The First Person

 7 bits of advice for being authentic, finding happiness, and getting real

-It’s really amazing how much can change — especially for the better — in a single year.
-I downsized my living space and, in general, made changes intended to simplify my life.
+It’s really amazing how much can change — especially for the better.
+Several years ago, I downsized my living space and, in general, made changes intended to simplify my life.

 It was time.
 After residing in another state for thirty years, I was ready to leave my no-longer-rewarding accumulations of predictability and repetition.
 I wanted the opportunity to explore new places and meet new people while experiencing — and appreciating — the influence of a different regional history and culture.